Neuropsychological test

 Neuropsychological tests are specifically designed tasks that are used to measure a psychological function known to be linked to a particular brain structure or pathway.
 Tests are used for research into brain function and in a clinical setting for the diagnosis of deficits.
 They usually involve the systematic administration of clearly defined procedures in a formal environment.
 Neuropsychological tests are typically administered to a single person working with an examiner in a quiet office environment, free from distractions.
 As such, it can be argued that neuropsychological tests at times offer an estimate of a person's peak level of cognitive performance.
 Neuropsychological tests are a core component of the process of conducting neuropsychological assessment, along with personal, interpersonal and contextual factors.

 Most neuropsychological tests in current use are based on traditional psychometric theory.
 In this model, a person's raw score on a test is compared to a large general population normative sample, that should ideally be drawn from a comparable population to the person being examined.
 Normative studies frequently provide data stratified by age, level of education, and/or ethnicity, where such factors have been shown by research to affect performance on a particular test.
 This allows for a person's performance to be compared to a suitable control group, and thus provide a fair assessment of their current cognitive function.

 According to Larry J. Seidman, the analysis of the wide range of neuropsychological tests can be broken down into four categories.
 First is an analysis of overall performance, or how well people do from test to test along with how they perform in comparison to the average score.
 Second is left-right comparisons: how well a person performs on specific tasks that deal with the left and right side of the body.
 Third is pathognomic signs, or specific test results that directly relate to a distinct disorder.
 Finally, the last category is differential patterns, which are typically used to diagnose specific diseases or types of damage.

 Categories

 Most forms of cognition actually involve multiple cognitive functions working in unison, however tests can be organised into broad categories based on the cognitive function which they predominantly assess.
-Some tests appear under multiple headings as different versions and aspects of tests can be used to assess different functions.

 Intelligence

-Intelligence testing in a research context is relatively more straightforward than in a clinical context.
-In research, intelligence is tested and results are generally as obtained, however in a clinical setting intelligence may be impaired so estimates are required for comparison with obtained results.
-Premorbid estimates can be determined through a number of methods, the most common include: